 Assistive Listening Devices (ALDs)

 ALDs can help you hear better.
 They are used alone or with a hearing aid.
-ALDs amplify sounds that you may hear in your daily life.
+ALDs raise the volume on sounds that you may hear in your daily life.
 Read below to learn about the different kinds of ALDs.

 If you have trouble hearing sounds in your home, alerting devices can be installed.
 These have flashing lights, loud bells, or vibrators.
-They are activated by sounds around the home, such as the ringing of the phone or doorbell.
-They can be used to signal that there is a smoke alarm or crying baby.
+They are activated by sounds around the home.
+These include the ringing of the phone or doorbell.
+They can let you know that there is a smoke alarm or crying baby.
 They can be used with an alarm clock.

-A television listening device lets you amplify the sound from a TV.
-It can do this without disturbing people around you.
+A TV listening device raises the volume on a TV.
+It does this without bothering people around you.

 A personal communicator helps you hear someone talk to you in a noisy place.
-It lets the speaker’s voice be amplified above the background noise.
+It makes the speaker’s voice louder than the background noise.
 It can be used in places such as a restaurant or a car.

-A telephone amplifier boosts the volume on a phone.
-A portable amplifier can be put over most telephone receivers.
+A phone amplifier boosts the volume on a phone.
+A portable amplifier can be put over most phone receivers.
 You may be able to get this kind of device for a lower price.
 This is due to the Americans with Disabilities Act.
 To get this discount, you may need to fill out a form.
 Or you may need to get a note from your healthcare provider.

 Group listening devices

-These devices allow better sound to individuals in a group setting.
-Some theaters and concert halls have these devices.
+These devices allow better sound to people in a group setting.
+Some theaters, museums, and concert halls have these devices.
 Some meeting rooms also have them.
 You can ask a receptionist or ticket-taker for more information.